jcmgray/xyzpy/docs/index.rst

 - `matplotlib <https://matplotlib.org/>`__
 - `bokeh <https://bokeh.pydata.org/en/latest/>`__ - interactive plotting

-The recommended way of installing these is using the `conda <https://conda.io/miniconda.html>`__ package manager. ``xyzpy`` itself can be installed directly from github using the command:
+The recommended way of installing these is using the `conda <https://conda.io/miniconda.html>`__ package manager.
+A development version of ``xyzpy`` can be installed directly from github using the command:

 .. code-block:: bash